 A flash fiction story by Brian Robinson.

-I had been worried about my husband for ages.
-There were times when it felt like I was living with a stranger.
+I had been worried about my husband for some time.
+There were moments when it felt like I was living with a complete stranger.
 All I wanted was to be close again to the man I married.
 Sooner or later, I knew I would have to have it out with him.

 “Look, I’m never out of work honey.
 Not many actors can say that.
 You may think I have a strange way of doing things, but I can tell you now it goes down extremely well with the studio.”